sudheerj/reactjs-interview-questions/README.md

 8.  ### What is state in React?

     _State_ of a component is an object that holds some information that may change over the lifetime of the component.
+Whenever the state object changes, the component re-renders.
 We should always try to make our state as simple as possible and minimize the number of stateful components.

     Let's create a user component with message state,